 It doesn’t play nice.
-You’re walking along enjoying life, and suddenly someone appears on the sidewalk or television with a bigger house, relishing a career they were born for, holding someone’s hand or pushing a stroller.
+You’re grinding along and suddenly someone appears on the phone or television with a bigger house, relishing a career they were born for, holding someone’s hand or pushing a stroller.
 Boom.
 Envy sweeps over you like a tidal wave.
+Whoosh.
 The tabloids and self-help mags shout from the supermarket rack about everything that you’re not.
 Pow.
 You hear a story in church about how someone else has finally reached the end of a debilitating trial.
 Crunch.

-And how do we typically answer?
+How do we typically answer?

 King Josiah didn’t pull his punches in dealing with Judah’s idolatry.

 The king ordered Hilkiah the high priest, the priests next in rank and the doorkeepers to remove from the temple of the Lord all the articles made for Baal and Asherah and all the starry hosts.
 He burned them outside Jerusalem in the fields of the Kidron Valley…he did away with the idolatrous priests appointed by the kings of Judah to burn incense…he took the Asherah pole from the temple of the Lord to the Kidron Valley…he ground it to powder and scattered the dust over the graves of the common people.
 He also tore down the quarters of the male shrine prostitutes that were in the temple of the Lord…

 He desecrated Topheth, which was in the Valley of Ben Hinnom, so no one could use it to sacrifice their son or daughter in the fire to Molek. …

 He pulled down the altars the kings of Judah had erected on the roof near the upper room of Ahaz, and the altars Manasseh had built in the two courts of the temple of the Lord.
 He removed them from there, smashed them to pieces and threw the rubble into the Kidron Valley.